-Directors Tenure
+Director Tenure

 We have a 15 year Term Limit for our non-management directors and an age term limit of 70 years.
-The average age of our directors' tenure as at the date hereof is 11.4 years with the following breakdown of years of service:
+We have not adopted term limits for our management directors due to the fact that our management directors have relevant industry experience, an intimate knowledge of the business, in-depth insight to where the value of the Corporation lies as well as a strong personal commitment to Mullen Group's success.
+The average of our directors' tenure as at the date hereof is 11 years with the following breakdown of years of service: